BIRTH PHOTOGRAPHY: What to expect, and frequently asked questions

 After it’s all over…how many photographs will I get?
 How long will it take to get them?

-It’s slightly different for each birth, but you can generally expect to receive between 100 and 200 unique images in your birth story.
+It’s slightly different for each birth, but you can generally expect to receive at least between 100 and 200 unique images in your birth story.
 Your images will be ready between three to six weeks after birth, or as specified in your contract.
-Each birth story collection offers a different range of products – to see what each collection includes, please see my Investment page.
+Your birth story collection also includes a custom-designed USB drive and keepsake box, and an 8x8” archival album.

 When do I need to book you?